Hong Kong braces for another weekend of protests

 However, older people have also been appearing at the protests.

-"There are clashes in the recent protests and many parents are worried," said Fion Yim, 35, representative of the organizing committee for what was billed as a family protest on Saturday.
+"There are clashes in the recent protests and many parents are worried," said Fion Yim, 35, representative of the organising committee for what was billed as a family protest on Saturday.

 "The freedom to protect our children is very important.
 We hope to provide a safer place for parents and their kids to participate in rallies, and to voice their concerns."